nandininautiyal/fest-flow/README.md

 **Why Socket.io over polling?**
 Polling would mean every client hitting the server every few seconds to check seat counts.
 With 500 students on the browse page during peak registration, that is 500 requests every few seconds for data that only changes on registration events.
 Socket.io pushes updates only when something actually changes.

+**Why add Google OAuth as an addition rather than a replacement?**
+Email/password with bcrypt was already a complete, secure auth flow wired into every protected route.
+Replacing it outright would mean reworking every route for no functional gain.
+Instead, Google OAuth was added as a second path into the same `users` table and the same JWT issuance — existing accounts are untouched, and a user who signs up with email first and later uses Google with the same address gets their accounts linked rather than duplicated.

 ---

 ## What I Would Add at Scale